DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/05chapter4.md

 form.
-Bataille plainly had this in mind, as the entry for 'formless' in his *Dictionnaire critique* makes clear: 'Thus *formless* is not only an adjective with a given meaning but a term which declassifies, generally requiring that each thing take on a form'.[^11] The act of declassification therefore demands both the presence and negation of
+Bataille plainly had this in mind, as the entry for 'formless' in his *Dictionnaire critique* makes clear: 'Thus *formless* is not only an adjective with a given meaning but a term which declassifies, generally requiring that each thing take on a form'.[^05chapter4_11] The act of declassification therefore demands both the presence and negation of
 form: the formless is not just the absence of form but also, at the same time and inseparably, its active suppression.
 From this perspective, then, the formless possesses a destructive dimension that is, paradoxically, also a gateway to something else.
-Bataille's dictionary would 'no longer [render] the meanings of words but rather their tasks'[^12] and it was through those tasks that the reader, listener or spectator would open up to the presence of the formless and experience it.
+Bataille's dictionary would 'no longer \[render\] the meanings of words but rather their tasks'[^05chapter4_12] and it was through those tasks that the reader, listener or spectator would open up to the presence of the formless and experience it.
 The formless contains a strong performative vein even as it calls for a redefinition of agency.